Valen Low: World Armwrestling Championships 2015

+East vs West 17

+On March 29, 2025, Low competed in a right-hand supermatch against American armwrestler Hunter Noffz at the East vs West 17 event in Arlington, Texas.
+This event marked Low’s first invitation to compete at East vs West, making him the first Southeast Asian athlete and the first athlete of Chinese descent to participate in the prestigious armwrestling competition.
+Low competed in the 77 kg weight class—one class higher than his usual 70 kg category—in a best-of-five format.

+Hunter Noffz, the top-ranked 80 kg armwrestler in the United States and known for defeating top competitors such as Patrick Berg from Sweden and Doug Erlich from the United States, was considered a strong favorite going into the match.
+Despite being a major underdog, Low performed spectacularly beyond expectations.
+He narrowly lost the closely contested match 2–3, securing two rounds and pushing the bout to a decisive fifth round.
+The match was widely noted for its intensity and competitiveness, and was considered an eye-opening benchmark for the strength level in Southeast Asia and Singapore.
+Low demonstrated significant resilience, technical skill, and strategic prowess, solidifying his reputation as a rising figure in international armwrestling.

 Powerlifting - Bench Press

 In addition to armwrestling, Valen has competed in raw powerlifting in Singapore, specifically the bench press.
 At the 2013 Singapore Powerlifting Open, he bench pressed 131 kg at his body weight of 80 kg and ranked second for the bench press in the under 83 kg weight class.
 As of 2014, his personal best has been bench pressing 150 kg at a body weight of 77 kg.
 His personal best as of August 2014 was 142.5 kg at a body weight of 74 kg.
 Valen competed in an unofficial push-pull meet on 27 December 2014, and bench pressed 147.5 kg at a body weight of 72.6 kg, pressing more than 2 times his body weight.
 Valen competed in an official bench press meet at Elevate gym on 10 July 2016.
-He pressed a record breaking 157.5 kg at a bodyweight of 74.9 kg.
-This sets the highest bench only record for the under 75 kg weight class in the history of Singapore.
+He pressed a record breaking 157.5 kg at a bodyweight of 74 kg.
+This sets the highest bench only record for the under 74 kg weight class at that time.